webpy/webpy.github.com/docs/0.3/apps/subdomain.md

 ---
 layout: default
-title: Subdir application
+title: Subdomain application
 ---

-# Subdir application
+# Subdomain application

 Subdomain applications delegate requests based on host.
 This makes virtual hosting very easy.
 This works like a [subdir application](/docs/0.3/apps/subdir), only switches to the corresponding application based on host name instead of sub directory.